A Survey on 3D Egocentric Human Pose Estimation: Introduction

-Currently, there are numerous systematic surveys related to 2D and 3D human pose estimation on traditional and deep learning based approaches \cite{ref06,ref07,ref08,ref09} as well shape recovery based approaches \cite{meshsurvey1,meshsurvey2}.
+\textbf{\textit{Scope of the Survey:}} Currently, there are numerous systematic surveys related to 2D and 3D human pose estimation on traditional and deep learning based approaches \cite{ref06,ref07,ref08,ref09} as well shape recovery based approaches \cite{meshsurvey1,meshsurvey2}.
 While comprehensive reviews on hand pose \cite{handsurvey} and action recognition \cite{actionsurveyegocentric} from egocentric vision are present, it is noteworthy that, to the best of our knowledge, no comprehensive survey on full body egocentric 3D pose estimation methods has been published to date.
-This absence underscores a notable gap in existing research, despite the increasing interest and advancements in this domain.
-Hence, there is a pressing need for a comprehensive survey to offer a consolidated overview of state-of-the-art methodologies, challenges, and future directions in egocentric pose estimation.
+This absence underscores a notable gap in existing research, despite the increasing interest and advancement in this domain.

-In this paper, we first discuss different scopes and challenges of egocentric 3D human pose estimation.
-In section \ref{sec:datasets}, different widely used datasets in pose estimation from egocentric visions have been illustrated.
-As discussed in section \ref{sec:7_egocentric_pose_estimation}, egocentric pose estimation is divided into 2 main categories on the basis of output generation: skeletal based methods and human model based methods.
-Skeletal methods explore different egocentric models which are mostly regression based (estimation of 3D joint co-ordinates) and heatmap based (estimation of 2D heatmaps).
-On the other hand, Model based methods mainly generate human models using different shape recovery methods.
-Additionally, we present a comprehensive evaluation of egocentric pose estimation models, showcasing various evaluation metrics in Section \ref{sec:6_evaluation_metrics}, a detailed performance analysis of state-of-the-art approaches on prominent datasets in Section \ref{sec:8_performance_analysis}.
-Lastly, we discuss the limitations and future research scopes for egocentric 3D pose estimation in Section \ref{sec:9_conclusion_future_direction}.
+In this survey, we aim to explore the multifaceted aspects of 3D egocentric human pose estimation, by first describing the widely used datasets in Section \ref{sec:datasets}.
+Next, in Section \ref{sec:7_egocentric_pose_estimation}, we explore the different egocentric estimation methods by dividing them into two categories on the basis of output generation: skeletal based methods and human body shape based methods.
+Skeletal methods explore different methods which are mostly regression based (estimation of 3D joint co-ordinates) and heatmap based (estimation of 2D heatmaps).
+On the other hand, body shape based methods mainly generate human models using different shape recovery methods.
+Additionally, we present a comprehensive evaluation of egocentric pose estimation models, showcasing various evaluation metrics in Section \ref{sec:6_evaluation_metrics} and a detailed performance analysis of state-of-the-art approaches on prominent datasets in Section \ref{sec:8_performance_analysis}.
+Lastly, we conclude the survey in Section \ref{sec:9_conclusion_future_direction} with some future research scopes for egocentric 3D human pose estimation.